mrjones2014/op.nvim/README.md

 ## Commands

+\* = Asynchronous \
+† = Partially asynchronous

-- `:OpSignin` - Choose a 1Password account to sign in with.
+- `:OpSignin` \* - Choose a 1Password account to sign in with.
 Accepts account shorthand, signin address, account UUID, or user UUID as an optional argument.
-- `:OpSignout` - End your current 1Password CLI session.
+- `:OpSignout` \* - End your current 1Password CLI session.
-- `:OpWhoami` - Check which 1Password account your current CLI session is using.
+- `:OpWhoami` \* - Check which 1Password account your current CLI session is using.
+- `:OpCreate` † - Create a new item using strings in the current buffer as fields.
+- `:OpOpen` † - Open an item in the 1Password 8 desktop app.
 - `:OpInsert` - Insert an item reference at current cursor position.
-- `:OpCreate` - Create a new item using strings in the current buffer as fields.
-- `:OpOpen` - Open an item in the 1Password 8 desktop app.

 ## Features